mshanGithub/msbotframework/docs/BF Labeling Guide.md

 # Repo specific labels

 Some repo owners may need to create custom repo tags that only apply to a particular platform.
-This is OK but you must be aware that these tags will be used only in their repo and won't be used in cross repo reporting and tracking.
+This is OK but you must be aware that these tags will be used only in that repo and won't be used in cross repo reporting and tracking.

 It is recommended that you try to use one of the labels described in this document before creating new ones.
 Less is better.